hbowie/softdevbigideas/ideas/Software Development is a Balancing Act.md

 Higher level languages such as Java often offer greater programmer productivity.
 On the other hand, low-level languages such as C can sometimes offer improved software execution speed.

+For more IT issues that often need a balanced approach, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/what-does-it-mean-to-be-world-class-it.html" target="ref">What does it mean to be World Class IT?</a>.&rdquo;

 ## Implications

 Each of these polarities requires a project's leadership to strike a balance that maximizes the advantages for their particular project, and minimizes the disadvantages.
 All of these decisions involve trade-offs.
 There are no perfect answers.
 If you can approach polarities with this understanding, then you have a decent chance of coming up with reasonable answers that will allow your project to succeed.
 On the other hand, if you insist on making some of these poles sacred cows that can't be questioned, then your project is likely to run into problems.